techmateTristan/inventory-control/specifications.md

 - Connectors filtered by standards

 ## Input Forms

+This design is still in review<br/>

+A series of wireframes / HTML prototypes would follow.

 - Splash + item-class selector
 - Hide irrelevent and less used fields